Skip to main content

 Prerequisites

-First, you import all necessary libraries that the script requires.
-This includes libraries for asynchronous programming (asyncio), data manipulation (pandas), creating the web interface (streamlit), and handling GraphQL queries over WebSockets (gql and related classes).
+The first step is to import all necessary libraries that the script requires.
+These include libraries for asynchronous programming, data manipulation, creating the web interface, and handling GraphQL subscriptions over WebSockets.

 import asyncio